Have you ever heard of integrated marketing communication?

 While that might work sometimes, you need to understand that while the message might be the same, the way you deliver it on different channels isn’t going to be the same.

-The ad on Facebook is going to be different in the video you create for your YouTube channel.
+The ad on Facebook is going to be different from the video you create for your YouTube channel.
 Same messaging but different ways of delivering.

 If you break these elements apart to work on their own, you are creating silos that create opportunities for inconsistent messaging which you now know is problematic.